PingYangChen/globpso/README.md

 Reference
 ---------
 - Bonyadi, M. R. and Michalewicz, Z. (2014).
 A locally convergent rotationally invariant particle swarm optimization algorithm.
 Swarm Intelligence, 8(3):159-198.
 - Cheng, R. and Jin, Y. (2015).
 A competitive swarm optimizer for large scale optimization.
 IEEE transactions on cybernetics, 45(2):191-204.
 - Eberhart, R. and Kennedy, J. (1995).
 A new optimizer using particle swarm theory.
 In The 6th International Symposium on Micro Machine and Human Science, pages 39-43.
 IEEE.
+- Stehlík, M., Chen, P. Y., Wong, W. K., and Kiseľák, J. (2024).
+A double exponential particle swarm optimization with non-uniform variates as stochastic tuning and guaranteed convergence to a global optimum with sample applications to finding optimal exact designs in biostatistics.
+Applied Soft Computing, 163, 111913.
 - Storn, R., & Price, K. (1997).
 Differential evolution-a simple and efficient heuristic for global optimization over continuous spaces.
 Journal of global optimization, 11, 341-359.
 - Sun, J., Feng, B., and Xu, W. (2004a).
 Particle swarm optimization with particles having quantum behavior.
 In Evolutionary Computation, 2004.
 CEC2004.
 Congress on, volume 1, pages 325-331.
 IEEE.
 - Sun, J., Xu, W., and Feng, B. (2004b).
 A global search strategy of quantum-behaved particle swarm optimization.
 In Cybernetics and Intelligent Systems, 2004 IEEE Conference on, volume 1, pages 111-116.
 IEEE.